CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 - Be in a position to advise the development of the project
   - e.g. Should we prioritise Feature A or Feature B?
 - Have realistic expectations of what our students can build in the time given to them

+In addition to this, it is very helpful if you can join our internal instant messaging tool (Slack) to speak to our students more regularly.
+Historically, one of the most common blockers to a successful project has been the quick communication between stakeholders and our students.
+Students may likely become blocked, spin wheels or go off on a tangent if they have a burning question and can't get it answered.

+In the ideal world, you would be able to answer questions within a 0.5-1 working days of the questions being asked by our students.
+If this might not be possible, let us know and we will select an Internal Product Manager who will be empowered to make decisions on your behalf.

 ## What is a Good Project?